apioo/fusio-docker/README.md

 ## Usage

 The most simple usage is to use the provided `docker-compose.yml` file.
-Use the following command to setup a mysql, memcache and fusio container.
+Use the following command to setup a mysql and fusio container.

 ```
 docker-compose up -d